 How Alcohol Worsens the Condition of Varicose Veins

-When you drink alcohol, your heart rate rises, and your blood circulates faster, increasing pressure in your leg veins.
-It’s already difficult for the heart to pump blood through the body’s by now veins, and alcohol stresses the liver, preventing it from filtering the alcohol out of the blood.
-These adverse consequences of heavy drinking significantly exacerbate the strain on veins that causes varicose veins.
-Even if the heart pumps blood more rapidly, the veins’ valves and capacity don’t grow to accommodate the extra blood.
+When you drink alcohol, your heart rate increases, and your blood circulates faster, increasing the pressure in the veins in your legs.
+It’s already hard for the heart to pump blood through the body’s veins, and alcohol stresses the liver, preventing it from filtering alcohol out of the blood.
+These adverse consequences of excessive alcohol consumption significantly exacerbate the stress on the veins that cause varicose veins.
+Even if the heart pumps blood faster, the valves and the capacity of the veins do not grow to accommodate the extra blood.

-If you combine all these risk factors, they aggravate the unpleasant symptoms of varicose veins.
-The veins will bulge and protrude further, making your varicose veins more noticeable than they already were.
-If you have varicose veins or are at risk for developing them, you should limit your alcohol intake to avoid aggravating your condition.
-Doctors at a specialized vein clinic will recommend the best varicose vein treatment for your leg veins.
+If you combine all of these risk factors, they aggravate the unpleasant symptoms of varicose veins.
+The veins will bulge and stick out even more, making your varicose veins more noticeable than they already were.
+If you have varicose veins or are at risk of developing them, you should limit your alcohol intake to avoid aggravating your condition.
+Doctors at a specialized vein clinic will recommend the best varicose vein treatment for leg veins.

 Jobs that Increase the Risk of Varicose Veins